thegeeklab/hugo-geekdoc/exampleSite/content/usage/code_blocks.md

 There are multiple ways to add code blocks.
-Most of them works out of the box only the hugo shortcode `<highlight>` need some configuration to work properly.
+Most of them works out of the box only the Hugo shortcode `<highlight>` need some configuration to work properly.

 ## Inline code
 To display an inline shortcode use single quotes: